 Whenever my fiancé and I start to feel like we’re out of sync or we haven’t had a real conversation in a while, we set a coffee date.
 And by “coffee date”, I mean that we make coffee in our kitchen or run to the closest drive-thru and then bring it back to sip on our couch in our cozy clothes.

 We plan a weekend adventure, a day or two away, or a full vacation.
 When we get too caught up in work, tasks, and bills, this is how we recharge.
 One of our favorite ways to do that, and also rekindle our romance, was with a recent Disney vacation!
-We went to Walt Disney World in Florida, but these tips will work at Disneyland too.
+Yes!
+We took an adult’s trip to Walt Disney World in Florida, but these tips will work for a couple’s trip to Disneyland too.

 Soak in the Magic on Main Street